sevagh/metalgroove.xyz/web/index.md

 # What makes Metal Groove?

-I'm Sevag, I love metal.
+I'm Sevag and I love metal.
 This page showcases a collection of my loosely-related projects in the pursuit of the analysis of groove and rhythm in metal music.
 See my [open-source portfolio](https://github.com/sevagh) and my [personal website](https://sevag.xyz) for any inquiries.
 <br style="line-height:0px;" />

 ## Motion and percussion-aligned beat tracking